skeuomorph/SpellChecker/README.md

 # SpellChecker

-Java spell checker, implementing the Levenshtein distance.
+Java spell checker, implementing Levenshtein distance.

 Code for Levenshtein distance calculation taken from Rosetta Code website.
 Link and my understanding of the code can be found in the comments.